 Soil Moisture: Medium.
 Should retain moisture.

 Attracts Beneficial Insects?: Yes. flowers that attract butterflies, bees, and hummingbirds.

 Containers?: Yes. makes an excellent choice for hanging baskets or containers because of its cascading growth habit.

 USDA Zone: 3-9

 Produces: nodding clusters of 5 petaled light pink flowers.

 (Aubrieta deltoidea ‘Purple’)

-Purple Rock Cress is a mat forming perennial flower that is native to the Mediterranean region but can be found growing on hills and slopes throughout California.
-At maturity, this plant reaches the height of 4-9” and features a low-growing mat of downy green foliage, covered by four-petaled ½-1” flowers of bright pinkish purple.
-This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, is resistant to deer, self sows, and is great as a cut flower!
+Purple Rock Cress is a mat-forming perennial flower native to the Mediterranean region but can be found growing on hills and slopes throughout California.
+At maturity, this plant reaches a height of 4-9” and features a low-growing mat of downy green foliage covered by four-petaled ½-1” flowers of bright pinkish purple.
+This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, is resistant to deer, self-sows, and is used as a cut flower!